Ob-La-Di, Ob-La-Da: Reception

 Ian MacDonald described "Ob-La-Di, Ob-La-Da" as "one of the most spontaneous-sounding tracks on The Beatles" as well as the most commercial, but also a song filled with "desperate levity" and "trite by McCartney's standards".
 Conversely, Stephen Thomas Erlewine of AllMusic includes it among McCartney's "stunning" compositions on the album.
 Ian Fortnam of Classic Rock magazine groups it with "Martha My Dear", "Rocky Raccoon" and "Honey Pie" as examples of the "awful lot of sugar" McCartney contributed to the White Album, in an attempt to make it more "palatable" in response to Lennon's determination to include his eight-minute avant-garde piece "Revolution 9".

 "Ob-La-Di, Ob-La-Da" is often the subject of ridicule.
 In 2004, it was included in Blender magazine's list titled "50 Worst Songs Ever!" and was voted the worst song of all time in an online poll organised by Mars.
 In 2012, the NMEs website editor, Luke Lewis, argued that the Beatles had recorded "a surprising amount of ropy old toss", and singled out "Ob-La-Di, Ob-La-Da" as "the least convincing cod-reggae skanking this side of the QI theme tune".
 That same year, Tom Rowley of The Daily Telegraph said the track was a "reasonable choice" for derision, following the result of the Mars poll, and it subsequently came second (behind "Revolution 9") in the Telegraphs poll to determine the worst Beatles song.

+Nevertheless, a 2019 study published by researchers at the Max Planck Institute for Human Cognitive and Brain Sciences identified "Ob-La-Di, Ob-La-Da" as the "perfect" pop song based on the way its chord progression balances predictability and surprise.
+The researchers analyzed approximately 80,000 chord transitions from 745 Billboard Hot 100 songs and tested listeners' responses to selected chord sequences; for the listening experiment, the original songs were stripped of their melodies and lyrics, making them largely unrecognizable to participants so as to focus attention on the harmonic progressions of the songs.
+The study found that listeners tended to experience greater pleasure when chords were surprising after a sequence had created a strong expectation of what would follow.
+Among the songs tested with the listeners, the Beatles' "Ob-La-Di, Ob-La-Da" was identified as particularly effective at combining predictability and surprise in its chord progression and most closely matched the pattern associated with pleasurable chord transitions, followed by Genesis' "Invisible Touch" and B.J.
+Thomas' "Hooked on a Feeling (song)".
+The researchers did not want to establish an objective, universal definition of the "perfect pop song", but instead identified harmonic patterns associated with increased listener pleasure; their findings suggest that musical enjoyment may arise partly from a balance between familiarity and unexpected harmonic changes, rather than from predictability alone.